Aryan779/Python_files/README.md

-Python Notes(not exactly) and basic programs created by me
+Python Notes(not exactly) created by me

+Also, included some python projects

-This is Jupyter notebook file
+This file also contains Jupyter notebook file

 Note: Download Jupyter notebook or anaconda navigator to open this file